joecgo/GenevaEngine/README.md

 ![Simple Shape gif](https://raw.githubusercontent.com/joecgo/GenevaEngine/main/Documentation/gifs/SimpleShape.gif)

-**SingleShape::Notify** is derived from the base Construct class, and, in this case, implements a finite state machine specific to the SingleShape class.
+**SingleShape::Notify** is derived from the base Construct class, and, in this case, Notify is implemented to feed incoming commands into the current state, then potentially transition to a new state based on what is returned.
+A similar thing happens in the Update method.

 **SingleShape::Create** is also derived from Construct.
 FixtureDef, Shape, BodyDef are Box2D objects used to define the parameters of the physical object before it is created.
-The render data then needs to be organized for the Graphics system to use.
+A reference to the Box2D body is added to the Construct's render data for use by the Graphics system.

 **SingleShape::GetBody** This method provides the Box2D body of the SingleShape.
 It is used to implement behaviors like movement and jumping.